Shuraiq/steam_recommendation_system/readme.md

 In a nutshell, a user is represented by all the reviews that he has written and a game is represented by all the reviews that have been written.
 And the recommeded games to a user or to a game are based on how close these vectors of each reviews are.

-The application(website) that we developed where the model we developed is implemented is here: https://steam-recommendations.herokuapp.com/
+The application(website) developed where the model we developed is implemented here: https://steam-recommendations.herokuapp.com/

 ### Setup